Skip to contents

 seed

 An object specifying if and how the random number generator (rng) should be initialized.
 Either NULL or an integer will be used in a call to set.seed before simulation.
 If set, the value is saved as "seed" attribute of the returned value.
 The default, NULL, will not change rng state, and return .Random.seed as the "seed" attribute.
-Results are different between the parallel and non-parallel option, even if they have the same seed.
+Results are reproducible across the parallel and non-parallel option when the same seed is used.

 Value